 As previously mentioned, the amount of equipment items presented to the Commission by the Interim Executive Director at the Commission's special meeting on July 3, 2007 does not reflect the amount of items actually acquired from Norton Development.
 Further, the price of acquiring such equipment was never adjusted by Norton Development to reflect these differences.
 Specifically, according to the Interim Executive Director's July 3, 2007 staff report to the Commission, the initial payment of \$406,000 was to be an initial deposit of ten percent.
-However, there has been no corresponding reduction of this deposit to reflect the reduced amount of \$4,060,000 authorized by the Commission despite the reduction in the number of equipment provided.
+However, there has been no corresponding reduction of this deposit to reflect the reduced amount of equipment.
+Further, expenditures to date have exceeded the original not to exceed amount of \$4,060,000 authorized by the Commission despite the reduction in the number of equipment provided.
 Further, the cost of purchasing the sixth refurbished jet bridge (11th jet bridge overall), which is still being refurbished in Texas, will bring the total amount spent on used equipment from Norton Development in excess of \$4.5 million and therefore above the sum of the not to exceed amount plus the ten percent contingency (\$4,466,000).
 It is unclear whether SBIAA management intends to formally address this issue with the Commission.